beyza17/Full_Morph/README.md

 # 8. Organize ALPACA outputs for R
 python /path/to/ngmm-pipeline/2_landmark_placement/prepare_r_input.py

-# 9. Run the R analysis in R terminal(see Stage 3)
+# 9. Run the R analysis in R terminal, install dependencies with renv lockfile (see Stage 3)
 source("/path/to/ngmm-pipeline/3_morphometrics/gpa_pca_analysis.R") # Edit paths inside of the file.
 ```